25 Famous Shoe Brand Logos: Beyond the Swoosh

 How important is colour in a shoe logo?

-Colour is essential for brand recognition (like Christian Louboutin's red sole), but the strongest logos are designed to work effectively in a single colour, like black or white.
+Colour is essential for brand recognition (as seen in Christian Louboutin’s red sole), but the strongest logos are designed to work effectively in a single colour, such as black or white.

 Should my new shoe brand have a complex logo?

 No. Start with simplicity.
 A complex logo is more challenging to remember and apply across different products and marketing materials.
-The most successful brands prove that simplicity wins.
+The most successful brands prove that simplicity is the ultimate winner.

 What is a combination mark?